microsoft/ML-For-Beginners/7-TimeSeries/3-SVR/README.md

 ### Why SVR?

 In the last lesson you learned about ARIMA, which is a very successful statistical linear method to forecast time series data.
 However, in many cases, time series data have *non-linearity*, which cannot be mapped by linear models.
-The ability of SVM to consider nonlinearity in the data for regression tasks makes SVR successful in time series forecasting.
+In such cases, the ability of SVM to consider non-linearity in the data for regression tasks makes SVR successful in time series forecasting.

 ## Exercise - build an SVR model